derivia/study-notes/notes/WEB.md

 ### Polyfills

-Learn how it is possible to use polyfills to increase the browser support for your website.

 * [ ] [MDN - Polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill)
 * [ ] [Introduction To Polyfills & Their Usage](https://medium.com/beginners-guide-to-mobile-web-development/introduction-to-polyfills-their-usage-9cd6db4b1923)
 * [ ] [W3C - Polyfills and the evolution of the Web](https://www.w3.org/2001/tag/doc/polyfills/)